Response to Kent Hovind Video - Bird Evolution

 Archaeopteryx means 'ancient wing', and he had claws on his wings.
 Well, that's kind of unusual, okay, but twelve birds today have claws on their wings.
 The swan, the ibis, the hoatzin.
 Well, several birds have claws.

 The commonality in the hands of archaeopteryx and non-avian dinosaurs is not just in having claws.
-After all, as Hovind correctly points out (you won't hear that phrase too often), many living birds have claws.
+After all, as Hovind correctly points out (you won't hear that phrase too often), many living birds have claws (pay close attention next time you're eating chicken wings).
 The commonality is in the size & structure of the claws, but more importantly, in the overall structure of the hands.

 Take a look at the images below.
 The first is an ostrich wing, with the claws clearly visible.
 The latter two are an archaeopteryx and a deinonychus.
 If, as Hovind claims, an archaeopteryx is clearly a bird, see if you can figure out which one of the latter pair is the archaeopteryx, and which is the deinonychus.